Lavender Essential Oil

 Selah oil blends that contain Lavender essential oil:

-Dude, Mighty Fortress, Breeze, Skin Soothe, Cloudburst, Shelter, Family, Lovely, Breathing, Determination, Soft, No Cedar, Sigh, Selah Kids: Bite Eraser Blend, Selah Kids: Comfort, Jr. Blend, Selah Kids: Ease, Jr. Blend, Selah Kids: Armor, Jr. Blend, Selah Kids: Skin Soothe, Jr. Blend, Selah Kids: Soft Blend
+Mighty Fortress, Breeze, Skin Soothe, Cloudburst, Family, Lovely, Breathing, Focus, Soft, No Cedar, Sigh, Selah Kids: Bite Eraser Blend, Selah Kids: Comfort, Jr. Blend, Selah Kids: Ease, Jr. Blend, Selah Kids: Armor, Jr. Blend, Selah Kids: Skin Soothe, Jr. Blend, Selah Kids: Soft Blend

 Roll-on is in a base of fractionated coconut oil (diluted at 5%).